e5pe0n/e5pe0n.github.io/docs/system/aws/certified-solutino-architect-associate.md

 - **don't store application logs on EBS**
   - use CloudWatch Logs
 - avoid RAID 1, RAID 5, RAID 6 for IOPS consumption
+- **encrypt a volume when initially create it using KMS-managed key**
+  - but cannot directly encrypt a volume created from an unencripted snapshot or unencrypted AMI
+  - -> **must first create a snapshot of the unencrypted volume and then encrypt the snapshot**

 #### Instance Store Volumes